iWriteGigs

 Question #34

-A there is a correlation between media violence and real-life violence
+A there is no connection between media violence and real-life violence

 D there is a causal relationship between media violence and real life violence